Skip to content

 The Self-Sampling Assumption

-Nick Bostrom refined anthropic reasoning with the Self-Sampling Assumption: you should reason as if you are a randomly selected observer from the class of all observers in your reference class.
+Nick Bostrom refined anthropic reasoning with the Self-Sampling Assumption: reason as if you are a randomly chosen observer from the class of all observers in your reference class.
 This framework applies anthropic thinking rigorously to problems like the Simulation Hypothesis (if most observers are simulated, you probably are too) and the Doomsday Argument (if you are a random observer in human history, humanity is unlikely to last much longer than it already has).

 Relationship to Fine-Tuning

-The Anthropic Principle is therefore broader and more neutral than the Fine-Tuning Argument.
+The Anthropic Principle is broader and more neutral than the Fine-Tuning Argument.
 It is the stage on which the fine-tuning debate plays out, not a participant in it.

 Historical Background